Super Mario Bros. (film): Filming

 Several weeks before filming began, the Walt Disney Studios acquired the film rights and was to produce it under its film division Hollywood Pictures.
 After Disney requested rewrites of the script, Morton said the final result was a script that was not at all like the script that he, Jankel, and the cast had signed on to film, and that the tone of the new script was not at all compatible with the sets, which had already been built.
 Solomon recalled that he "felt like [his draft of the screenplay] was at least coherent," but upon visiting the set, [Morton] had cut it up with a bunch of other stuff he liked from other drafts and a bunch of new stuff. [...]
 There was no through line."
 Leguizamo said, "It's eight-year-olds who play the game and that's where the movie needed to be aimed. [...]
 But [the directors] kept trying to insert new material.
 They shot scenes with strippers and with other sexually-explicit content, which all got edited out anyway."
 Richard Edson said that he and co-star Fisher Stevens were permitted to contribute their own dialogue at the writers' approval: "If we could improve the script, they were more than happy.
 So we did our own [dialogue] and they loved it [...] that made it a lot more fun for us."

-Principal photography of the film began on May 6, 1992, and wrapped on July 27, 1992.
+Principal photography began on May 6, 1992, and wrapped on July 27, 1992.
 It was filmed at Carolco Studios in Wilmington, North Carolina.
-Contrary to many reports, directors Morton and Jankel did complete the contracted shooting of the film, though director of photography Dean Semler and several second unit directors provided additional reshoots.
+Contrary to many reports, directors Morton and Jankel did complete the contracted shooting, though director of photography Dean Semler and several second unit directors provided additional reshoots.
 Morton and Jankel would even provide such instructions as the camera aperture settings, to which Semler responded by questioning his employment on the production.
 Morton said, "I was locked out of the editing room [...]
 I had to get the DGA to come and help me get back into the editing room.
 I tried to get the editor to cut it digitally, but they refused.
 They wanted to edit on Moviola and Steenbeck machines, so the process was laboriously slow, which didn't help us get the special effect cut in on time."
+Initially, the film's ending had Mario and Luigi returning to Brooklyn, New York, and the scene was filmed, but the producers cut it out; Morton later said that the initial ending would have saved the film.